ksator/lab_management/README.md

 ### How to validate there is no active alarm on the devices
 The JSNAPy configuration file [**cfg_file_snapcheck_alarms.yml**](jsnapy/cfg_file_snapcheck_alarms.yml) is used to validate there is no active alarm.
 It uses the JSNAPy test file [**test_file_snapcheck_alarms.yml**](jsnapy/testfiles/test_file_snapcheck_alarms.yml)
-Run this command to do validate there is no active alarm on the devices:
+Run this command to validate there is no active alarm on the devices:
 ```
 jsnapy --snapcheck -f jsnapy/cfg_file_snapcheck_alarms.yml --folder jsnapy
 ```